 A Joint Venture Entity

 A JV entity is created through the process of incorporation essentially creating a company.
 Once the company is incorporated the persons involved in the JV become shareholders of the new entity.
 The entity then conducts the business of the joint venture, concludes contracts and is liable if things go wrong.
 It is therefore a separate legal entity.

 The creation of a joint venture entity involves:

 - registering a new company (or using an old one, but not a shelf company)

 - drafting a new MOI, and

 - drafting a shareholders agreement.

-The MOI and the shareholders agreement regulates the relationship between the joint venture shareholders.
-There is some flexibility as to the content of these documents but the whole process is regulated predominately by the Companies Act 2008.
+The MOI and the shareholders agreement regulate the relationship between the joint venture shareholders.
+There is some flexibility as to the content of these documents but the whole process is regulated predominately by company law.
 This type of JV is a considerable financial commitment and is therefore more appropriate for JVs that intend to do business together for a considerable period of time.

 Which Joint Venture Agreement is for you?

 Well, teaming agreements allow you greater flexibility in designing the obligations and duties of the parties.
 JV entities release the parties from personal liability by creating a separate legal entity.
 However, it is a greater financial commitment and therefore this is only really practical for parties that which to do business for an ongoing period of time.